magic-lantern/bios6642-2022/python/web_scraping_tutorial.md

 For a introductory tutorial, see https://www.scrapingbee.com/blog/selenium-python/

+To create Selenium scripts it can be helpful to use a test-recording tool such as [Selenium IDE](https://github.com/SeleniumHQ/selenium-ide).
+Selenium IDE allows you to use your browser as normal and save the actions code that can easily be edited or modified.

 Selenium requires additional webdriver software that allows you to control Chrome, Firefox, etc. via Python.

 On macOS, you can use `brew` (https://brew.sh/) to install the dependencies: